soulim/homepage/content/blog/lgtm.md

 // Because PJAX is using `History.replaceState` and
 // `History.popState` to manipulate URL and update
 // the page parts, this scripts acts as a proxy
 // for `History.replaceState`.
-It might look a a hack, but
+It might look as a hack, but
 // it is the best solution I have found so far. var addHistoryStateProxy = function () {
     var replaceState = history.replaceState;